 Oral and maxillofacial surgeon near me

 Oral surgeons are trained in not only the mouth but the surrounding areas.
 That is why it is usually referred to as oral and maxillofacial surgery.
 Maxillofacial surgery is any surgical procedure focusing on the reconstruction of the face, oral cavity, head, neck, mouth, and jaws, as well as facial cosmetic surgeries.
 So basically, if it involves the bones and muscles from the neck up, then a maxillofacial and oral surgeon is who you need to see.
+Dentists who perform facial reconstruction are also often prosthodontists, so you may want to read about finding a prosthodontist near you as well.

 Emergency oral surgeon near me